tholonia/iching_cli/book/v2/markdown/hexagram_51.md

 #### ***Lines in Transition***

-<ul><li><B>1</B> (yang) <I>Initial Crack</I> - The first stirrings of disruption signal a subtle break in stability—a delicate incision where the old order begins to yield.
+<ul><li><B>1</B> (yang) <I>Initial Crack</I> - The first stirrings of disruption signal a subtle break in stability, a delicate incision where the old order begins to yield.
 This line motivates awareness before the full rupture unfolds. <i>Moving line</i>: The receptive yin starts to show signs of emerging yang, hinting at the energetic shift that will soon demand active change.</li></ul>
 <ul><li><B>2</B> (yin) <I>Emerging Tension</I> - As the pressure builds, the underlying tensions come to the forefront.
 This stage warns of the instability brewing beneath calm appearances, necessitating careful observation. <i>Moving line</i>: The passive reserve of yin is gradually stirred into a push for action, laying the groundwork for a controlled yet dynamic yang intervention.</li></ul>
 <ul><li><B>3</B> (yin) <I>Critical Intersection</I> - A pivotal moment where the forces of stability and change meet.
 Here, potential crises transform into opportunities if one is prepared to act with clarity and foresight. <i>Moving line</i>: The latent potential within yin begins its transition into active yang, crafting an emergent energy ready to surmount the crossing threshold.</li></ul>
 <ul><li><B>4</B> (yang) <I>Catalyst of Change</I> - This line marks the turning point when disruption becomes unmistakable and must be met with decisive, transformative action.
 It is the spark that ignites comprehensive change. <i>Moving line</i>: The gentle persistence of yin shifts into assertive yang, embodying a complete reorientation towards proactive transformation.</li></ul>